 How Calculate OSPF Cost?

 The OSPF metric calculation process is based on bandwidth.
-When the OSPF metric is calculated in Cisco Routers, the bandwidth of each link is joined to the bandwidth account.
+When the OSPF metric calculation in Cisco Routers, the bandwidth of each link join to the bandwidth account.

 The Cisco Router sets the OSPF metric to 100 Mbps by default and evaluates accordingly.
 The following table shows the default OSPF metrics for various bandwidths on Cisco routers.